Call it better than grandmama’s kakro (well that’s according to my taste buds).

 Pour into a mixing bowl and add weanimix and salt.
 Mix thoroughly till smooth making sure there are no weanimix lumps.

-Heat oil in a deep fryer, using a dinner spoon scope plantain mixture into oil, turning till its brown on either side.
+Heat oil in a deep fryer, using a dinner spoon scope plantain mixture into oil, turning till its brown on both side.
 Transfer fried balls unto paper towel to drain excess oil.

 Due to varying sizes of plantain, I will suggest you fry a scoop of the mixture to check if its binds well together.
 If not add a spoonful or more of weanimix to the mixture before frying.
 Blended plantain and spices can be frozen.
 When ready, thaw in the fridge, add weanimix and fry.
 Serve hot or warm with groundnuts as a snack or bambara beans for a full meal.